DayKat/spirit-tracks/worlds/tloz_st/docs/tricks_and_skips.md

 - You can skip the block pushing puzzle with a block clip (doesn't affect logic)

 ## Icy Spring
 - You can reach icy spring early by picking up ferrus in Fire Realm with vanilla passengers, failing on purpose and clicking yes when the game asks you if you want to follow him.
 Exiting icy spring will take you back to the fire realm.
-(Hard Logic)
+(Not in logic due to repeatablility)

 ## Blizzard Temple
 - you can block clip to skip the first block pushing puzzle (doesn't affect logic)